zedysproject1/tdlight/README.md

 ### Memory cleanup
 TDLight can clean itself and release some ram to the OS if you want.
 Look at **TdApi.OptimizeMemory** in "Modified features" paragraph to see how.

-### (Almost) constant memory usage
+### Constant memory usage without restarting
-TDLight if used with care doesn't grow in memory usage with time.
+TDLight, if used with care, doesn't grow in memory usage with time.
 Look at **TdApi.OptimizeMemory** in "Modified features" paragraph to see how

 ![memory usage](info/memory-usage.jpg)